Peter Glanz (filmmaker): Captain America: Brave New World, 2025

 Glanz co-wrote the screenplay for Captain America: Brave New World starring Anthony Mackie as Sam Wilson / Captain America alongside Harrison Ford.
-The film is an upcoming American superhero film based on Marvel Comics featuring the character Sam Wilson / Captain America.
+The film is an American superhero film based on Marvel Comics featuring the character Sam Wilson / Captain America.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the fourth installment in the Captain America film series, a continuation of the television miniseries The Falcon and the Winter Soldier (2021), and the 35th film in the Marvel Cinematic Universe (MCU).
 The film is directed by Julius Onah from a screenplay by Rob Edwards and the writing teams of Glanz and Onah, Malcolm Spellman and Dalan Musson.
-Glanz's film received mixed reviews; however, it was praised for reflecting an American desire for Black people to effect change and lead the charge.
+The film received mixed reviews; however, it was praised for reflecting an American desire for Black people to effect change and lead the charge.

-Savage House, post-production
+Savage House, 2026

-Glanz wrote and directed Savage House, a black comedy set in the 18th century in England amidst a pox outbreak about a family of social climbers.
-Starring Richard E. Grant and Claire Foy, the film is a satirical commentary on growing class divides and power inequalities.
+Glanz wrote and directed Savage House, a black comedy set in the 18th century in England amidst a pox outbreak about a family of social climbers who scramble to impress a higher ranking nobleman.
+Starring Richard E. Grant and Claire Foy as Sir Chauncey and Lady Savage, the film offers satirical commentary on growing class divides and power inequalities.
+The cinematography, costumes and set designs capture both the decadence and the gruesome health conditions of the era.

 Additional projects

 Glanz sold the drama, Race to the South Pole, to Pearl Street Productions in 2012 with Casey Affleck attached as the lead.
-In 2016, he adapted the novel Chopin and Beyond into a biopic about the life of classical pianist Byron Janis with Martin Scorsese attached to direct.
+In 2016, he adapted pianist Byron Janis' memoir Chopin and Beyond, with Martin Scorsese attached to direct.
 In 2023, Glanz adapted the screenplay of Nemesis, Philip Roth’s final novel, which deals with such timely themes as antisemitism and an epidemic.
-Glanz co-wrote the bio-pic, SAMO LIVES, which is in pre-production, about the life and enduring impact of famed graffiti and urban artist, Jean-Michel Basquiat.
+Glanz co-wrote the biopic Samo Lives, which is in production, about the life and enduring impact of famed graffiti and urban artist, Jean-Michel Basquiat.
 Kelvin Harrison is starring as Basquiat and Julius Onah co-wrote and is directing the project.
-SAMO LIVES will be the first version of the Haitian-born artist's story directed and co-authored by a Black filmmaker.
+Samo Lives will be the first version of the Haitian-born artist's story directed and co-authored by a Black filmmaker.

 Television

 The Trivial Pursuits of Arthur Banks, 2011

 Glanz created the three-episode series, The Trivial Pursuits of Arthur Banks, which follows a successful playwright as he stages his latest play based on his dysfunctional life.
-The Webby-nominated series stars Adam Goldberg, Jeffrey Tambour, and Laura Clery.
+The Webby-nominated series stars Adam Goldberg, Jeffrey Tambor, and Laura Clery.
 The series marked the first production for AMC's Digital Studios, which co-released the program through Hulu.